LANGUAGE & CULTURAL IMMERSION PROGRAM - FAQ's

 2. When do I have to register to the program?

-You need to contact your International Office at your university or your cultural travel agent in your country
+You need to contact your educational study abroad organization in your country

 3. What is a typical day like?